ankschoubey/old-blog/_posts/2021-01-16-learning-piano.md

 ## Isolation

-If I was having trouble with a specific piece, I can isolate the piece and practice it.

-If while playing I found my left hand to be not playing properly, I can practice left hand in isolation.

-In the end, all the little things add up.
+A specific section of pieces can be practised in isolation.

-## Playing every day
+## Playing regularly

 Initially, I was playing about thrice a week for 15 minutes each.
-ROI of early progress was huge.
+ROI of early progress high.

 Later practising every day for 15 minutes became a hobby.

-Some days by hand would pain.
+## Concentration

+Sometimes playing Piano requires concentration like reading a good book.
+Often time my brain would be on full throttle flow mode.

 ## Calm
-Being calm is one of the most important things piano taught me.
 If I am not calm it will be hard for me to concentrate and I will not only make mistakes but I will not know why I am sucking at this piece.

-## Increased Concentration

-Playing the piano allowed me to increase my concentration time beyond the intensity I was used to.
-Often time my brain would be on full throttle but my hand would start paining and I would have to stop.

 ## Being gentle
 Banging your fingers on the piano is a sure way to suffer.
 I made this mistake a lot earlier.

 Initially, my hands were stiff.
 Over the months they have got lighter.

-## Joy of playing thanks to sheet music
+## Joy of playing sheet music

-I am not sure how many others learned piano.
-Learning sheet music seems to be a boon.
-I did not memorize most of my songs until Fur-Elise and I could play almost all Begineer level songs from SimplyPiano directly from the sheet music.
+I am not sure how many others learned Piano.

 ## Searching for Information

-Almost always after playing for a while, I'll have questions regarding Piano.
-I would search on YouTube and find lessons from YouTUbe teacher.
+Almost always after playing for a while, I'll have questions.
+I would search and find answers on YouTube.
+The reason was that SimplyPiano did not include a lot of details.

-I would search for things like How do I play with my left hand better.
-Hand coordination, D Position, Proper Posture, etc.

-This helped a lot as SimplyPiano did not include a lot of details.
+These are some things I had trouble with where YouTube helped:
+Playing with a left hand
+Hand Coordination
+D Position
+Proper Posture
+Hand Injury

 ## Gearing up

-Initially, I kept the piano on a pillow.
-But a YouTube video suggested getting a proper stand so I got it.
+Initially, I kept my keyboard over a pillow.
+A YouTube video suggested getting a proper stand so I got one.

+The stand instantly improved my playing by 30%.

 Later I got sustain pedal while practising fur-elise